ashokgaire/pencil/README.md

-# Database creds
+# Database creds and info
 - creds are stored in .env file
 - database name test
 - collections
-- 1. questions
+- 1. questions (total rows 199)
-- 2 . topics
+- 2 . topics   (total row 141) ( note 20+ rows is not included from buttom from given sheet )
 -